dankurth/flashcards_C_console/README.md

 [^1]: Long ago, before Macromedia "Flash".

-Questions are shown in random order along with related metadata.
+Questions are shown in random order along with optional instructions for what to do with it specific to the question shown.
+Information about the number of cards in the file chosen and how many are already answered correctly versus remaining is also shown on the same page.
 While a question is displayed the user can select the Right Arrow button to display the answer, or the 'q' button to return to the main menu.

 ![Question](docs/assets/images/a_flash_question_screen.png)